Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/11/install-c-redistributable-with-your-wix-installer.md

 ## 2. DirectoryRef Merge Element

 You add the Merge element to a DirectoryRef element in your WiX project.
-The example below is nested as Product &gt; DirectoryRef &gt; Merge.
+The example below is nested as Product > DirectoryRef > Merge.

 ```xml
 <DirectoryRef Id="TARGETDIR">